Documentation · Reference

 - Consult: if any other team following up the patient

-II.
 Thromboembolic event (PE, DVT, etc.)

-- History depending on location
+- History depends on the location

 - PMH: of similar episodes, immobility, surgery, active malignancy, autoimmune diseases, nephrotic syndrome, vasculitis, thrombophilia, OCPs, HRT, etc.

-- CBC coagulation profile RFT ANA thrombophilia screen vasculitis screen antiphospholipid screen +/- cardiac biomarkers
+- CBC coagulation profile RFT ANA, thrombophilia screen, vasculitis screen, antiphospholipid screen +/- cardiac biomarkers

 - ECG and CXR

-- U/S doppler limb or CTA, etc.
+- U/S Doppler limb or CTA, etc.

-- Medications: anticoagulation type and dose and if warfarin adjustment, thrombolysis or embolectomy in cases of severe PE
+- Medications: anticoagulation type and dose, and if warfarin adjustment, thrombolysis, or embolectomy in cases of severe PE

 - Time of diagnosis

-- Follow up/primary physician
+- Follow-up/primary physician

 - Home medications